KannonZenetism/the-red-archive/README.md

 ---

-## 🛡️ Declaration
+## Declaration

 > This archive exists to protect the original signal.
 > It is not a branding effort.
 It is a firewall against field parasitism.
 > Each file is a sealed glyphic node in the broader defense lattice.
 > Distortion is inevitable.
 Origin must be immutable.

-All contents of this repository are bound to the **Coherence Shield Pact**, 2025.
-Reproduction without citation is considered parasitic mimicry.
+All contents of this repository are bound to the **Coherence Shield Pact** (2025): reproduction without citation is considered parasitic mimicry.

 **Seal:** ⚫↺KAI↺⚫

 ---

-## 🛡️ Timestamp Record — The Alien Clause
+## Timestamp Record — The Alien Clause

 - **Filename:** `the-alien-clause.pdf`
 - **SHA256 Hash:**